-Interconnected A welder works on the junction between two of the Large Hadron Collider's superconducting-magnet systems.
+Interconnected A welder works on the junction between two of the LHC's superconducting magnet systems, in the LHC tunnel.

-Interestingly, however, Fermilab physicist Bill Foster, now a member of the US House of Representatives, and his colleagues have proposed revisiting an old idea by Robert Wilson, Fermilab's first director.
-It would involve simply saturating a 2T iron magnet with a high-temperature superconducting cable cooled with liquid nitrogen and carrying a current of 75 000 A. The snag is that reaching energies of 50 TeV would require a ring with a circumference of about 500 km.
+Interestingly, however, Fermilab physicist Bill Foster, now a member of the US House of Representatives, and his colleagues have proposed revisiting an old idea by Robert Wilson, a veteran of the Manhattan Project and Fermilab's first director.
+It would involve simply saturating a 2 T iron magnet with a hightemperature superconducting cable cooled with liquid nitrogen and carrying a current of 75 000 A. The snag is that reaching energies of 50 TeV would require a ring with a circumference of about 500 km.
 Such a large project would be difficult to carry out in areas of significant population, but in principle would be possible to deploy in more remote areas.
 As ever, all it would take is money.